Code-Institute-Submissions/MS1-project-portfolio/README.md

 ## Existing Features

-* Feature 1 - A navigation bar for users so they can navigate throw the page nice and smooth.
+* Feature 1 - A navigation bar for users so they can navigate through the page nice and smooth.
-* Feature 2 - A skills section for recruiters so they easy can get a picture of what i can.
+* Feature 2 - A skills section for recruiters so they easyily can get a picture of what I can do.
-* Feature 3 - Timeline and contact section that also show recruiters what i have done before and how to get in touch with me.
+* Feature 3 - Timeline and contact section that also show recruiters what I have done before and how to get in touch with me.
 * Feature 4 - A contactform for people to contact me.
 * Feature 5 - Footer with social media links and a link to download my resume.

 ## Feature ideas to Implement

-* I have an idea of makeing a nicer frontpage header with js
+* I have an idea of making a more pleasant frontpage header with js
-* The project section i wan't to do like a carusell thing so the pictures are much bigger and to add text on the pictures.
-This also whit js.
+* The project section I would like to do moving pictures and add text on the pictures.
+This also with js.
 * Fix the submit button so the form works.
-* The project section is for projects i do in the future, for now i its just examples.
+* The project section is for projects I do in the future, for now it's just examples.

 ---

 # Screenshots

-This is a picture before my first mentor call my code were broken and things weren't were its supposed to be.
+This is a picture before my first mentor call, my code was broken and things weren't were its supposed to be.

-1. At first i had a grayscale on my background pic whitch looks nicer whitout.
+1. At first I had a grayscale on my background pic which looks nicer without.
 2. Several parts was "broken" in terms of alignment, mostly on mobile and tablets.
 3. I had alot of problems with the navigation bar, it broke on mobile and tablets.
-4. In the beginning i didn´t use boostrap so much and i became a problem further in the project.
+4. In the beginning I didn´t use boostrap that much and it became a problem further along in the project.

 ![alternativetext](assets/images/screen3.png)

-This are pictures when im almost finished.
+These are pictures when I'm almost finished.

-1. First i choosed to have the background picture cover the whole front page.
-Then i took away the grayscale becuse it looks more nice without it.
+1. First I choosed to have the background picture cover the whole front page.
+Then I took away the grayscale becuse it looks more nice without it.
 2. I fixed the broken parts mostly the navbar so it fits mobile and tablets.
-I used media Querys to solve most problems with the navbar and profilepicture. then i started to use bootstraps "row" and "col" to solve the alignment issues i had on the page.
+I used media Querys to solve most problems with the navbar and profilepicture.
+Then I started to use bootstraps "row" and "col" to solve the alignment issues I had on the page.

 ![alternativetext](assets/images/screen.png)